Sydney Boys High School: Grounds, buildings, and facilities

 The current Moore Park site hosts the Great Hall, other school buildings, tennis courts, a gymnasium, the Junior Quadrangle, and the Flat, a common low-lying area of land between Sydney Boys and Sydney Girls' High Schools.
 The school buildings include approximately 60 classrooms, two change rooms, the Junior Library (for Years 7–9), and the Senior Library (for Years 10–12).

 Nearby to the school are a number of sports facilities, such as the tennis courts opposite to the Sydney Boys and Girls High Schools, located on Cleveland Street, and the facilities at Centennial Park.

 Sydney Boys High School is affiliated with other facilities such as the Outterside Centre (the school boatshed located in Abbotsford) and the ANZAC Rifle Range.
 In addition to this, the school owns a number of vehicles, which it utilises to travel to sporting events, such as the annual The Armidale School versus the High School sporting exchange Armidale and the Head of the River at the Sydney International Regatta Centre.

 In addition, SBHS has its own cadet unit, which won the 23 Battalion AFX Trophy in 2012 and 2013.

+During major sporting events, Sydney Boys High School may also rent out it's parking space for $10 along with any available spaces in the school.

 Co- and extracurricular activities

 Debating and public speaking

-It has also achieved notability in debating, having won the Hume Barbour trophy and Karl Cramp trophy 26 times and 14 times respectively, more than any other school.
+Sydney Boys has achieved notability in debating, having won the Hume Barbour trophy and Karl Cramp trophy 26 times and 14 times respectively, more than any other school.

-SBHS also competes in the Lawrence Campbell Oratory Competition and the GPS debating competition.
-The SBHS First Grade debating team have won the GPS Debating premiership 19 times, most recently for 4 consecutive years from 2015 to 2018.
+The school also competes in the Lawrence Campbell Oratory Competition and the GPS debating competition.
+The SBHS First Grade debating team have won the GPS Debating premiership 20 times, most recently in 2024.

 Sport

-Sydney Boys High School has a long tradition of sports, in addition to academic scholarship and, stipulating that students must participate in sports until Year 11, offers students a wide range of sports, including:
+Sydney Boys High School has a long tradition of sports, in addition to academic scholarship and, stipulating that students must participate in sports until Year 12, offers students a wide range of sports, including: